43615/adc-lang/MANUAL.md

 This is a suite of commands that interact with the OS running the interpreter.
 To protect against untrusted input, these may be disabled with "restricted mode" (**CLI:** `-r` flag), the `_restrict` command (one-way), or by building the crate with the `no_os` feature enabled.

-Most strings involved here are not guaranteed to be valid UTF-8.
+Most strings involved here are not guaranteed to be valid UTF-8, particularly on Windows systems.
 When saving outputs as ADC values, they are converted in an infallible but "lossy" manner where invalid sequences are replaced with `U+FFFD REPLACEMENT CHARACTER` (�).

 ## Environment access